DigitalPublishingToolkit/TOD29GOODDATA/md/07chapter4.md

 it'.[^04chapter4_57] Unfortunately, this is not the case.
 Not only are data not available to anyone, but, as Innerarity points out ,[^04chapter4_58] the tools to make them useful are not available to anyone either.
-However, the barriers to access both data and their infrastructure --understood as the software, hardware and processes necessary to render them useful--- have been falling in recent years.[^04chapter4_59] Activists of all stripes are using data, in combination with the geoweb, satellite technology, sensing devices and information and communication technologies (ICTs),
+However, the barriers to access both data and their infrastructure - understood as the software, hardware and processes necessary to render them useful - have been falling in recent years.[^04chapter4_59] Activists of all stripes are using data, in combination with the geoweb, satellite technology, sensing devices and information and communication technologies (ICTs),